Unai Nuñez

-Unai Nuñez Gestoso (/eu/; /es/; born 30 January 1997) is a Spanish professional footballer who plays as a centre-back for Italian club Hellas Verona FC, on loan from RC Celta de Vigo.
+Unai Nuñez Gestoso (/eu/; /es/; born 30 January 1997) is a Spanish professional footballer who plays as a centre-back for club RCD Espanyol, on loan from RC Celta de Vigo.
 He has one cap for the Spain national team.

 Club career

 Born in Sestao, Biscay, Basque Country and raised in neighbouring Portugalete, Nuñez joined Athletic Bilbao's Lezama academy in 2007, aged ten.
 He made his debut as a senior with the farm team in the 2015–16 season, in Tercera División.

 On 7 June 2016, Nuñez was promoted to the reserves, freshly relegated to Segunda División B. He immediately became a starter for the side, appearing in 33 matches and scoring three goals during the campaign.

 On 2 June 2017, Nuñez was called up to the main squad for the pre-season by new first team manager José Ángel Ziganda.
 He made his first team – and La Liga – debut on 20 August, starting in a 0–0 home draw against Getafe CF. On 30 October 2017, after already becoming a regular starter, Nuñez renewed his contract until 2023, with a €30 million buyout clause.
 The following 31 March he scored his first goal in the main category, netting the opener in a 1–1 home draw against RC Celta de Vigo.

 After making 36 appearances in 2017–18, Nuñez played far less (14 matches) during the 2018–19 season, initially finding himself behind rookie Peru Nolaskoain as well as Iñigo Martínez and Yeray Álvarez in the queue for selection in the position.

 In November 2020 he signed an extended contract running to 2025, with no buyout clause.
 During that period he played frequently due to injuries suffered by teammates and when a system with three central defenders was used, but he again found himself to the bench when all were fit and the preferred formation reverted to a central pair; there was even more competition for a place after Daniel Vivian also joined the squad.

 On 16 July 2022, Nuñez was loaned to fellow top tier side Celta de Vigo for the season.
 He featured regularly and impressively for Celta, who took up the option to extend the deal for a second season.

 In March 2024, Celta agreed to buy Nuñez permanently from Athletic, for a rumoured fee of around € 10 million, effective in July.
 On 28 August, however, he returned to Athletic on loan for the season.

 On 25 July 2025, Nuñez moved abroad for the first time in his career, joining Serie A side Hellas Verona FC on a one-year loan deal.
+The loan was terminated early and on 23 January 2026, was loaned once again, this time to Valencia CF.

+On 6 August 2026, Nuñez moved to fellow top tier side RCD Espanyol on a one-year loan deal.